chanzuckerberg/axe-storybook-testing/README.md

 ### skip

 Prevent axe-storybook-testing from running a story by using the `skip` parameter.
+This is shorthand for setting `mode: 'off'`.

 ```jsx
 // SomeComponent.stories.jsx